avsprashant/Dummy/README.md

 cd Dummy/

 sh startUpScript.sh
-# This will create all objects in this order :
+# This script will create all objects in this order :
 Secret kind object from secrets.yml stores base 64 encrypted DB passwords,

 PersistentVolume kind object from  mysql-pv.yaml which creates a 20GB volume block at /mnt/data/